AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/models/KAIST_BART_based/README.md

 ```

 ## **Model Parameters**
 Since our model is jointly trained on all tasks, we only need a single model for all subtasks.
-Download the model parameters by one of the following methods:
+Download the model parameters by one of the following methods and store them in [`multi_task`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/KAIST_BART_based/multi_task) folder.

 1. Download from Google Drive: [checkpoint-22000.zip](https://drive.google.com/file/d/1ffPkx1bcJrYL7nN88FCXDs5HrUc_SJhJ/view?usp=sharing)
 2. Download with `gdown`
 ```shell
 gdown --id 1ffPkx1bcJrYL7nN88FCXDs5HrUc_SJhJ
 ```
+3. Another option is to download our replication of the previous original model from Google Drive: [checkpoint-38000](https://drive.google.com/drive/folders/1lg-7NhPjgaA9T7ulbXDj2ilESVfY4yZB?usp=sharing)

 ## **Data Preprocessing**
 For our model input, preprocess the datasets to reformat the data.